Study plan - Master of Maritime Operations

 We strive to have different assessments within the programme so that the students can be tested on several aspects such as theory, ability to reflect, to work in groups, academic skills and so on.

-More information regarding the forms of assessment can be found in the module descriptions.
+More information regarding the forms of assessment can be found in the course descriptions.

 The forms of assessment have two goals: